Continuous Glucose Monitor (CGM): The Pros & Cons

-CGM is another tool for you to consider adding to your family’s diabetes tool kit.
-A powerful tool, some would even say a revolutionary tool, but still, just a tool.
-Like most tools, it’s not an all-purpose solution; it lightens some burdens and adds others.
-The key is knowing what your family’s needs are, and therefore whether this particular tech tool is a good match for you.
+CGM is a great tool for you to consider adding to your family’s diabetes tool kit, but like all tools, it lightens some burdens and adds others.
+Here we outline the benefits and drawbacks of using a Continuous Glucose Monitor, so you can consider these factors in terms of your family’s needs and preferences, and decide for yourself if this tech tool is a good match for you.

 Before you read on, take a moment and ask yourself: why do I want a CGM?
 What are my deal-breakers, the things that I can’t stand to live with, or live without?
 Then see how your family’s priorities and values fit with the information that follows on the pros and cons of Continuous Glucose Monitoring.

 What Value Does CGM Add to My Life?

 Monitoring your glucose continuously provides invaluable information that you can’t (easily) get any other way...
 Like how quickly blood sugar rises when your 9-year-old has a big bowl of cheerios.
 And how long of a pre-bolus do you need before you eat in order to flatten out those post-meal spikes?
 (15 minutes?
 30 minutes?
 More?)
 How does that necessary pre-bolus time vary for mashed potatoes versus brown rice?
 And when should I start an extended bolus for fat after I eat pizza?
 (1 hour?
 2 hours? more) What’s going on in the middle of the night that results in a wake-up BG of 14.8... does BG steadily climb across all 10 hours, or is it stable and in-range all night until it spikes right before wakeup?
 And (perhaps most importantly for our family, since our son doesn’t reliably detect his lows)...